 C.A.L.B.
 Table Lamp

-Materials: Crystal glass round base.
-Conical burgundy purple lampshade decorated with 3 brass masks.
+Materials: Round & flat crystal glass disc base.
+Conical burgundy, maroon purple lampshade decorated with 3 brass comedy & tragedy masks.
 Painted white on the inside.
 Some brass parts.
-3 ball nuts inside.
-Brass with porcelain socket.
+3 brass ball nuts inside.
+Brass E14 socket with a ribbed porcelain ring.

 Height: 19 cm / 7.48”